nmshd/documentation/_includes/use-cases/use-case-consumption-check-if-incoming-request-can-be-accepted.md

 {% include properties_list.html %}

-This use-case tests if an incomming [Request](/integrate/data-model-overview#request) can be accepted with the given parameters without actually accepting it.
+This use-case tests if an incoming [Request](/integrate/data-model-overview#request) can be accepted with the given parameters without actually accepting it.

 ## Parameters

-- The `id` of the incomming request.
+- The `id` of the incoming request.
 - The decision for each individual [RequestItem](/integrate/data-model-overview#request) expressed as the appropriate [Parameters defined in the Data Model](/integrate/requests-and-requestitems).